voxpupuli/puppet-epel/README.md

 * This is commonly used on Puppet Enterprise 3.x
 * This was tested using Puppet 3.3.0 on Centos5/6
 * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
-* I assume it will work on any RHEL variant
+* I assume it will work on any RHEL variant (Amazon Linux is debatable as a variant)

 # Lifecycle
 * No functionality has been introduced that should break Puppet 2.6 or 2.7, but I am no longer testing these versions of Puppet as they are end-of-lifed from Puppet Labs.